Agoric/documentation/main/ertp/guide/amount-math.md

 Depositing and withdrawing assets from a
 `purse` and manipulating `payment` amounts all require adding and subtracting digital assets.
-ERTP uses `amountMath` methods for all these operations.
+ERTP uses the amountMath library for all these operations.

-`amountMath` methods also check their arguments' `brand`, throwing an error if the wrong `brand` was used.
+The `amountMath` library functions work for both fungible and nonfungible tokens.

-An `amountMath` is one of two kinds, each of which implements the same methods.
+There are two kinds, each of which implements the same methods.
 Which kind is used for a particular `brand` depends on what was specified when the `brand` and its `issuer` were created.
 The kinds are:

 - `MathKind.NAT` (`nat`): Used with fungible assets. `amount` `values` are natural numbers (non-negative BigInts).
-- `MathKind.SET` (`set`): Used with non-fungible assets. `amount` `values` are objects or records with multiple properties.
+- `MathKind.SET` (`set`): Used with non-fungible assets. `amount` `values` are arrays with any number of strings, numbers, etc.

 `makeIssuerKit(allegedName, amountMathKind, displayInfo=)` creates a new `issuer`, `mint`, and `brand`.

-The second, optional, argument specifies which kind of `amountMath` is used for the `brand` in a one-to-one association with the new `issuer`.
+The second, optional, `amountMathKind` argument specifies which kind of `amountMath` is used for the `brand` in a one-to-one association with the new `issuer`.
 It defaults to `MathKind.NAT`.

-The third, optional, argument specifies how many digits to the right of the decimal place to display of values associated with the created `brand`.
+The third, optional, `displayInfo` argument tells the UI how to display values associated with the created `brand`.
 It defaults to `undefined`.

 For example: